-(b) In determining whether the presumption set forth in subdivision (a)
+(b) To overcome the presumption set forth in subdivision (a), the court

-(1) Whether the perpetrator of domestic violence has demonstrated that
+(1) The perpetrator of domestic violence has demonstrated that giving sole

-giving sole or joint physical or legal custody of a child to the perpetrator
+or joint physical or legal custody of a child to the perpetrator is in

 Section 3020, or with the noncustodial parent, as set forth in paragraph (1) of subdivision (a) of